vertigobr/simple-sshd/README.md

 ## Why this?

-This image is meant to be used for a ssh login into a container and fiddle around.
-Sometimes you need these things.
+This image is meant to be used for a ssh login into a container to fiddle around.
+You can use it as an interesting proof-of-concept.
+You can use it to gain convenient access to serverless environments like Carina.
+I don't know, sometimes you need these things.

 ## Is it a Docker host?

 If you are looking for a way to use this container to control a Docker host please use "vertigo/carina-sshd" instead.
+It is based on this, but better tooled.

 ## What is installed?